Skip to main content Skip to secondary navigation

 Review these tools and guidelines to help you throughout the process:

 Complete reference checks on the final candidate: Obtain consent from the candidate to conduct the references and ask only employment-related questions.
-Stanford requires two completed reference checks, however, request three in the event one is hard to reach.
-One reference should be from a current or former supervisor, but two is strongly preferred; all references should speak to the candidate's previous work performance.
+Stanford requires two completed reference checks; however, request three in the event one is hard to reach.
+One reference should be from a current or former supervisor, but two are strongly preferred; all references should speak to the candidate's previous work performance.
 Below are a few tools and tips to help with reference checking:

 • Reference Check Guidelines: Best practices and tips for conducting successful reference checks